AbeniDatta/IrisPredict_ML_Pipeline/README.md

 This repository contains a comprehensive machine learning pipeline built with Python, leveraging popular libraries such as scikit-learn and pandas.
 The pipeline demonstrates the full process of data loading, preprocessing, model training, evaluation, prediction and visualization using various classification algorithms.

+## A little about the dataset used:

+The Iris dataset is a classic dataset in machine learning, often used for classification tasks.
+It contains 150 samples of iris flowers, each with 4 features:
+Sepal length
+Sepal width
+Petal length
+Petal width

+These features are used to classify the flowers into 3 species:
+Setosa
+Versicolor
+Virginica

+The dataset is balanced, with 50 samples for each species.
+It’s included in the scikit-learn library and can be easily accessed using the load_iris() function.
+The goal is typically to predict the species of an iris flower based on its features.

 ## Features:
 1. Data Preprocessing: Implements feature scaling using StandardScaler to standardize data.
 2. Model Selection: Supports multiple models - Logistic Regression and K-Nearest Neighbors (KNN).